canvas-medical/documentation/collections/_api/patient.md

                 description: Free text to store the patient's identifier.
               - name: period
                 description: This is used to specify the start and end dates (format YYYY-MM-DD).
 If period is omitted it will default to <code>start</code> = 1970-01-01 and <code>end</code> = 2100-12-31.
 There is currently no validation if the end date is before the start date.
           - name: active
             type: boolean
-            required: false
-            description: The active attribute is a boolean to specify if the patient is active in your healthcare system.
+            description: A boolean to specify if the patient is active in the healthcare system.
 If this value is not set, Canvas will default this to true.
           - name: name
             type: array[json]
             required: true
             description: >-
                 The identifier of the patient.
 Name is a `required` list of objects.<br><br> One iteration must be marked with `use`: `official`.
 The first object with use=official will determine the patient's first, last, prefix, suffix or middle name.
 The first and last name is required within Canvas.
 If you look at the example: <br><br> • the `family` attribute will populate the patient's last name. <br>• the `given` list will populate the patient's first/middle name.
-The first item in the list will be the first name, while if more items in the list exists, it will populate the patient's middle name and be joined together with an empty space. <br>• the `prefix` attribute will be stored within Canvas's database but will not be displayed in the Canvas UI.<br>• the `suffix` attribute will be displayed on the Canvas UI but it will not be editable through the UI. <br><br> The example also demonstrates that Canvas ingests a Nick Name (preferred name) for the Patient.
+The first item in the list will be the first name, while if more items in the list exists, it will populate the patient's middle name and be joined together with an empty space. <br>• the `prefix` attribute will be stored within Canvas's database but will not be displayed in the Canvas UI.<br>• the `suffix` attribute will be displayed on the Canvas UI but it will not be editable through the UI. <br><br> The example also demonstrates that Canvas ingests a nickname (preferred name) for the Patient.
 This element is identified by `use = nickname` and the first item in the given list will be the Patient's nickname.
 Canvas can also ingest old names or maiden names using `use = maiden` or use= old.
-These will not show up on the Canvas UI but will be stored by Canvas (and will be returned via a read request).<br><br> In the Canvas UI, each patient will be displayed with first last suffix (nick name).
-You will be able to search for a patient by any of these attributes defined here: first, middle, last, suffix or nick name.<br><br>If there are any other objects defined in the name list they will currently be ignored in Canvas.
+These will not show up on the Canvas UI but will be stored by Canvas (and will be returned via a read request).<br><br> In the Canvas UI, each patient will be displayed with first last suffix (nickname).
+You will be able to search for a patient by any of these attributes defined here: first, middle, last, suffix or nickname.<br><br>If there are any other objects defined in the name list they will currently be ignored in Canvas.
           - name: telecom
             type: array[json]
             required: false
-            description: Telecom is an optional list of objects where you can provide the child  attributes listed below.
+            description: Contact details for the individual.
             create_description: >-
                 Telecom is an optional list of objects where you can provide the child  attributes listed below.
 Email and Phone system's will be surfaced in the Canvas UI.
 Currently we do store the other systems in our database, we just do not display them.
             update_description: